 Reduce stress and promote well-being with a Paws the Pressure session at your workplace or tertiary institution.

-Would you like a Delta therapy dog session at your workplace or campus?
+Would you like Delta Therapy Dogs to come to your workplace or campus?

-Paws the Pressure therapy dog sessions can be tailored to coincide with:
+Paws the Pressure sessions can be tailored to coincide with:

 A period of organisational change;